wjasonhuang/python_utils/concurrency/notes.md

 ```

 ## Livelock:
 A livelock on the other hand is almost similar to a deadlock, except that the states of the processes involved in a livelock constantly keep on changing with regard to one another, none progressing.
-T
 ```
 var l1 = .... // lock object like semaphore or mutex etc
 var l2 = .... // lock object like semaphore or mutex etc

     // Thread1
     while True:
         if (!l1.Lock(1000)) continue;